Execution of Elke Tsang Kai-mong: Arrest at Changi Airport

 On 26 July 1992, at Singapore's Changi Airport, 28-year-old Elke Tsang Kai-mong was arrested by airport police for drug trafficking.
 At about 3:10pm, Customs officer Rosli Brahim observed Tsang at baggage conveyor belt 18 in the arrival hall of Terminal 1 and became suspicious of her behaviour.
 Tsang was stopped by Rosli for a customs check when she tried to exit via the Green Channel.
 He searched her possessions and sensed that a jacket at the bottom of her bag felt unusual to the touch, so ordered Tsang to follow him to the customs office for a more thorough inspection.

 After removing two winter jackets from Tsang's luggage, the officers found both to be unusually heavy and seemed to have something behind hand-sewn stitches at the bottom edge of each.
 Officer Rosli then cut open each jacket and found a total of 22 packets of heroin stuffed inside their inner lining.
 The total amount of diamorphine weighed 4.1307 kg, which was 275.38 times the minimum amount (which is 15g) that mandated the death sentence under the Misuse of Drugs Act of Singapore if found guilty.
 When questioned at the scene, Tsang claimed not to know what was inside the jackets, that they were given to her by a man in Bangkok and that she was traveling onto Australia to meet her boyfriend.

-The investigations of Tsang's case was originally led by Inspector Rajab Mohamed, who arrived at the airport At about 6:20pm, but it was later taken over by S. Gopalan Krishnan after Inspector Rajab died in 1993.
+The investigations of Tsang's case was originally led by Inspector Rajab Mohamed, who arrived at the airport at about 6:20pm, but it was later taken over by S. Gopalan Krishnan after Inspector Rajab was murdered in 1993.
 Tsang was thereafter charged with trafficking diamorphine and remanded in custody to await trial.
 Tsang's case was regarded as the largest drug haul case encountered by the Central Narcotics Bureau, Singapore's narcotics police division, in that year itself.